 In between courses of Christmas dinner at my folk’s house, I also took time out to discover the very lovely gurgly-stream sound of the Merri Creek.
 So close to the ‘burbs… but once you’re on the trail you could be in the forest.
 Plus, you have the Greens voting neighbours with their happy pooches all greeting you as you go along.
 Ahh.
 The inner north of Melbourne – a great place.
 I also managed to take a photo of some interesting doric columns near Thornbury…. these were in the shape of Greek Goddesses.
 See Ruby Assembly’s suburban Athena’s below.

 I must mention a wonderful New Year’s celebration with husband and parents at the exquisite Aquabelle apartments in Rye.
 Hosted in high style by the ineffable Donna whose eye for detail and tasteful decor blew us out of the water, we enjoyed 5 nights of outdoor dining and days on the beach.
 Donna has agreed to be a Business Ninja interviewee in the coming week – she’ll include a wonderful treat for all Ruby Assembly readers.
 More to come!
 Below, see some of the photos of Aquabelle at it’s best.

 Terrific views from the beachside balcony

-Ruby Slipper Consultants are now back at it for 2011!
+Ruby Assembly Consultants are now back at it for 2011!
 We hope that you also had a safe and happy holiday season with your family, and that you will enjoy prosperity and health in the coming year.
-Keep your hats on as you will see a new-look Ruby Slipper website in the coming week.
+Keep your hats on as you will see a new-look Ruby Assembly website in the coming week.
 Thankyou for your support in the past year… and we look forward to writing you engaging and exciting text in 2011!